-You say, "Okay, I get the big idea, but I don't feel comfortable with the details of this Bible story.
-It's PG-13 at best, and it's in the Bible?
-Sure, the outcome is great-Jael got rid of Israel's enemy.
+You say, "Wait a minute.
+I get the fearing God part of this story, but what about the R-rated details?
+Sure, the outcome is great.
+Jael got rid of Israel's enemy.
 But she used deception and even brutality to accomplish it.
 It just doesn't seem right."

-That brings to mind the story Dale Davis tells about Teddy Roosevelt.
+That brings to mind the story Dale Davis tells about a former president of our country.
 "When Teddy Roosevelt was a student at Harvard, he taught a Sunday School class.
 One day a boy came to class with a black eye, admitting he had been in a fight.
 On Sunday no less.
 A bigger boy had been pinching his sister, the lad said, and he got into a fist fight with him.
 Teddy said, 'You did perfectly right,' and gave him a dollar.
 The vestrymen thought this was going too far and released TR from his Sunday School duties."
-[6]

 Then Davis comments, "That episode is symptomatic: there is almost an unwritten cultural law that religion and theology-and God-should always be gentle, soft, and nice.
 Strange then that the God of the Bible is a warrior."
-[7]
+9